lordsoflegacy/lordsoflegacy.github.io/_posts/Season 1/2025-07-09-Legacy-League-1-2.md

 ---

+This season's full results can be found [here](../Legacy-League-Results-Season-1).

 |   Place   | Name and surname            | Result      | Deck               |
 |:---------:|-----------------------------|-------------|--------------------|
 | $$ 1. $$  | Ludwik "Explor" Jachowicz   | $$ 4-0-0 $$ | Red Painter        |